luk-fontain/luk-fontain/README.md

 - 👋 Hi, I’m @Luciano
-- 👀 I’m interested in ...web developer.
+- 👀 I’m interested in ...web developer, rock climbing, trekking, bike, techno, garden, ping-pong.
 - 🌱 I’m currently learning web developer.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...ngos against climate change.
-- 📫 How to reach me ...
+- 📫 How to reach me ... luciano_rios@gmx.de

 <!---
 luk-fontain/luk-fontain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.